-Achieve physical, emotional and energetic balance with Acupuncture and Chinese Medicine; live pain free, sleep easy, and relax.
-Health and wellness through dynamic effective Chinese medicine.
-Steamboat Acupuncture combines the strengths of Chinese and Japanese styles; Acupuncture, Herbology, and Bodywork.
-Whether you are a local or visiting Steamboat Springs, a wide spectrum of treatments combine to be effective in bringing balance and health by restoring your inner healing.
+Achieve physical, emotional and energetic wellness with Acupuncture and Chinese Medicine.
+Live pain free, sleep easy, and relax.
+Steamboat Acupuncture combines the strengths of Chinese and Japanese Acupuncture, Herbology, and Bodywork.
+Whether you are a local or visiting Steamboat Springs, our wide spectrum of treatments is effective in bringing health and healing by restoring your inner balance.

-Our goal is to provide alternative medical care that will reverse and prevent disease using the fundamental healing principles of the body.
+Our goal is to provide alternative medical care that will restore and preserve wellness using the fundamental healing principles of the body.

 We care about your overall well being and will provide you with the guidance, knowledge, and tools needed to be healthy.
 Let us help you achieve optimal wellness!

 TIM TRUMBLE DIPL.
 OM

 Tim Trumble graduated with a Master of Science in Oriental Medicine at Southwest Acupuncture College in Boulder, CO in 2004.
 He completed the Chinese Herbal National exam in 2005 and obtained the designation of Diplomate of Oriental Medicine.
 He’s been practicing in Steamboat Springs since September 2004.

 In addition to acupuncture, Tim has also trained and is certified in related therapies such as Sports Medicine Acupuncture, Shiatsu, Sotai Ho (Proprioceptive Neuromuscular facilitation), Auriculotherapy, Chinese Dao Yin (Body/Energy Work), Facial Rejuvenation Acupuncture, Injection Therapy, Homeopathy, and Dietary and Lifestyle Counseling.

 Tim is a licensed practitioner of Acupuncture and Oriental Medicine in Colorado.